jdelia/jdd-amp-story-configuration/README.md

 Built by [Jackie D'Elia](https://twitter.com/jdelia) Copyright 2019 [Jackie D'Elia](https://jackiedelia.com/)
-Code to enable landscape (desktop) support for stories that have the 'landscape' tag, from Author: [Weston Ruter](https://weston.ruter.net/)
+Code to enable landscape (desktop) support for stories that have the 'landscape' tag from Author: [Weston Ruter](https://weston.ruter.net/)